gcallah/work/chaps/intro.md

 ## Hegel

-Hegel's daunting complexity and abstraction can obscure that labor—engagement with the physical, material world—plays a critical role in the development of the self-conscious individual and of the rational state.
+Hegel's daunting complexity and abstraction can obscure that labor -- engagement with the physical, material world -- plays a critical role in the development of the self-conscious individual and of the rational state.
 Indeed, as vociferous a critic as Marx observes (albeit critically) in the 1844 Manuscripts that Hegel "grasps labor as the essence of man."
 Without embracing Marx's totalizing claim, this chapter aims to highlight the importance of labor to Hegelian philosophy